 - Higher energy costs due to less efficient cooling.

 If your air conditioner isn’t level, it might vibrate more than normal.
 This can cause annoying sounds when on and even require air conditioning repair.

 - Put extra strain on parts and wear them out faster.

 - Shake loose refrigerant lines and create an expensive refrigerant leak.

 - Eventually wear out your air conditioner much faster.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes experience.
-It’s usually not a job you’ll want to tackle by yourself, since your air conditioner might need to be temporarily disconnected.
-This requires the assistance of a certified HVAC technician.
+Leveling an air conditioner pad takes expertise.
+It’s usually not a job you’ll want to tackle by yourself, since your air conditioner may need to be temporarily disconnected.
+This requires the help of a certified HVAC tech.

-If you think your air conditioner is sinking and creating problems, give The Frazier Company a call at 402-628-0206.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+If you’re worried your air conditioner is sinking and causing problems, give The Frazier Company a call at 402-628-0206.
+We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.